rafamrslima/100days-codeup/log.md

 ### Day 78/100
 Today I implemented the endpoint for creating unsigned transactions in Go and implemented the gas estimation call to ethereum, this feature will be used for campaign creation and it will return a payload to the frontend for later signing and broadcast the transaction.

+### Day 79/100
+Crowdfunding web3 project -> today I implemented validation of fields in the Golang api and added CORS policy.
+I also created a basic UI with React to interact with the backend but I faced some problems in the requests.